ChristySaenz/extractamatic_project/README.md

   - https://www.kaggle.com/datasets/jameslko/gun-violence-data

 - Data Source 2
-  - Database connecting divorce rates and the number of Wafflehouse's by state (includes divorce and marriage rates as well as information about number of slaves per region in the 1860s.)
+  - Database connecting divorce rates and the number of Wafflehouse's by state (includes divorce and marriage rates as well as information about number of slaves per region in the 1860s.)**excludes Nevada**
   - https://www.kaggle.com/datasets/tylerbonnell/waffles

   - initial findings in data sources